 Mitch McConnell and Russia: After Palmer Report reported all the way back on May 24th that Mitch McConnell had taken millions of dollars from a Russian oligarch (link), and after we took months of abuse from larger competing news outlets on the left and right who insisted the story was fake news, the mainstream media is now reporting the same story as if it were new and breaking (link).

 The above examples are just a small fraction of the instances in which Palmer Report has been early to a story, taken heat for it from all sides, and then later been vindicated for it.
 Do we have a crystal ball?
 No, just a strong research ethic.
 Are we perfect?
 No, but very rarely do we turn out to be wrong.
 That’s because we decline to report things when the leads we chase down end up being out of line with the available evidence, or when the sourcing doesn’t seem right to us.
 There’s a lot of easy short-term traffic to be had by peddling in empty political rumors, but we prefer to stick to things that we expect to be ultimately vindicated on.

 It’s worth pointing out that when larger news outlets have later reported what Palmer Report has already reported, they’ve virtually never given us credit for it.
 That’s not a complaint; it’s just how these things go.
-You’d have to ask the larger news outlets why they work so slowly to report these things, when they have access to the same information we do, and they gave greater resources.
+You’d have to ask the larger news outlets why they work so slowly to report these things, when they have access to the same information we do and greater resources, and why they instead spend so much time falsely attacking us.
 But the next time you see Palmer Report reporting something that you aren’t yet hearing from larger news outlets, and you see clueless individuals on social media yelling that we must be “fake news” because of it, keep in mind that it’s because Palmer Report tends to be early to these things.
 Feel free to point out to them that we’re regularly vindicated for it in the end.